-Joas is currently the Head of Business.
-He joined AB bank Rwanda in November 2013 and has served in different roles like Head of micro credit department, Deputy Head of Micro Department, Branch Manager, Group Leader and Client advisor.
+Joas is currently the Chief Business Officer.
+He joined AB bank Rwanda in November 2013 and has served in different roles like Head of Business, Head of micro credit department, Deputy Head of Micro Department, Branch Manager, Group Leader and Client advisor.

 Before joining AB Bank Rwanda, he worked in the education sector in the Rubavu district for four years.

 Joas holds a Master’s degree in Economics and a First Class Honor Bachelor’s Degree in Management and he has pursued different Leadership and Management training programs, both local and international.